bahmutov/cypress-dark/README.md

 You can find videos from Cypress Dark test run on [Cypress Dashboard](https://dashboard.cypress.io/#/projects/ipnbuo/runs)

+You can see this theme in action, including playing audio clips on failed test in this [video from ReactiveConf](https://www.youtube.com/watch?v=swpz0H0u13k) around minute 22.

 ## Install

 Requires [Node](https://nodejs.org/en/) version 6 or above.